On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Inverse problem

-In expressions (\ref{2m1})--(\ref{2m2}) two different linear piecewise interpolations of the amplitude $u_0$ are used between points ${z_m}$.
-By grouping terms with the same $z_n$ in (\ref{2l}) the following system of linear algebraic equation is obtained
+In expressions (\ref{2m1}) two separate linear piecewise interpolations of the amplitude $u_0$ were used between points ${z_m}$ and ${z_{m+1}}$ for $m<n$ and $m\le n$.
+By grouping terms with the same $u_m$ in (\ref{2l}) the following system of linear algebraic equations is finally obtained